The 42 Beautiful Things Project

 The more, too, I return to non-electronic forms of expression: pen-to-paper writing; scissors-and-glue collage; crayon-and-pen designs; and postcards, handwritten correspondence, and gifts that pass physically from my hands into the hands of others, often through the intermediary hands of dedicated postal workers.

-So with $42 birthday money (a dollar for each year of my life) in August 2015, I began by renting a post office box in Defiance, Ohio, where I then lived, wanting it filled with Beautiful Things I could hold in my hands, sent from others’ worlds to mine.
+So with $42 birthday money (a dollar for each year of my life) from my parents in August 2015, I began by renting a post office box in Defiance, Ohio, where I then lived, wanting it filled with Beautiful Things I could hold in my hands, sent from others’ worlds to mine.

 By the summer of 2016, many things had changed: My name, my address, my family configuration, and my P.O.
 Box.
-Still, I kept growing my collection until 2019, curating a collection of 83 Beautiful Things which I presented on and shared in a variety of public spaces.
+Still, I kept growing my collection through 2019, curating a collection of 83 Beautiful Things which I presented on and shared in a variety of public spaces.